appmaker2apps/Unbore_Yourself_in_School/README.md

  <meta name="<h1>^ Don't Mind Stupid Keywords</h1>">

 # Unblocked Games Github
-Welcome to the Unblocked Games Github repository!
+* Welcome to the Unblocked Games Github repository!
 Here you can access and enjoy a variety of games and apps in environments where sites are typically restricted.

 ## Repository Content
-In this repository, you will find a downloadable Html file that provides access to unblocked games and apps.
+* In this repository, you will find a downloadable Html file that provides access to unblocked games and apps.

 ## Usage
-To start playing Unblocked Games Github, you can download the apps/games from the link provided below.
+* To start playing Unblocked Games Github, you can download the apps/games from the link provided below.

 ### [DOWNLOAD HERE](https://github.com/FurtiveThomas/Unbore_Yourself_in_School/archive/refs/heads/main.zip)

 ## Instructions
-Download the html files from the link above.
+* Download the html files from the link above.
-Launch the app/game on your computer.
+* Launch the app/game on your computer.
-Star And Fork This repository
+* Star And Fork This repository
+* Share to your friends
 ### Further Information

 * To open something double clicking the index.html or the only .html file to run the software you want